triton-inference-server/server/docs/client.rst

 If CUDA shared memory support is not required, you can use an Ubuntu 16.04 or 18.04 as the base image.

-After the build completes the tensorrtserver_client docker image will contain the built client libraries in /workspace/install/lib, the corresponding headers in /workspace/install/include, and the Python wheel file in /workspace/install/python.
+After the build completes the tritonserver_client docker image will contain the built client libraries in /workspace/install/lib, the corresponding headers in /workspace/install/include, and the Python wheel file in /workspace/install/python.
 The image will also contain